nazanin1998/backend-md-files/jpa notes/01 Cofiguration, Connection and Test.md

 * MySQL Driver

 ## Configurations
-Following are necessary cofigurations for connecting the project to the MySQL database.
+Following are necessary configurations for connecting the project to the MySQL database.
 You need to define the database url with the options, username, password and data defination language (DDL) mode.

 ```